aws/universal-test-runner/README.md

-# codeaws-test-runner
+# universal-test-runner

 A universal test runner for any language and test framework.

-**NB: The name "codeaws-test-runner" is temporary.
-A rename must be done _before_ the repo is made public.
-This tool is not specific to AWS or CODE.AWS in any way, and should be useful for testing in general, so we don't want to include any Amazon-related "branding" in the name.
-(What exactly the name should be is tough to say; we'll have to do some brainstorming to come up with a good name.)**

-codeaws-test-runner is a command-line tool that uses the [Test Execution Protocol](./protocol/README.md) to run tests for any programming language and any test framework.
+universal-test-runner is a command-line tool that uses the [Test Execution Protocol](./protocol/README.md) to run tests for any programming language and any test framework.
 For example, to run tests in a project using Jest:

 ```
-npm install -g @sentinel-internal/codeaws-test-runner
+npm install -g @sentinel-internal/universal-test-runner
 run-tests jest
 ```